-Swapping between platforms and posting content in real time can be an arduous and frustrating process, often resulting in missed opportunities or rushed and poor quality content.
+Swapping between social media platforms and posting content in real-time can be an arduous and frustrating process, often resulting in missed opportunities or rushed and poor quality content.
 Thankfully, there are plenty of ways to manage social media accounts while maximising your efficiency and productivity.

 Schedule your social media content

 Scheduling your content in advance is one of the best things you can do for your business when faced with limited time.
 You can do this easily within the individual social media networks, or with the help of a social media management tool like ContentCal that will auto-publish your content at a chosen time and date.
 This means you won’t be frantically scrambling around to create and post content at a time when you know your audience is online.

 Manage social media accounts with a content calendar

 Using a content calendar is also great for monitoring content quality by allowing you to see the upcoming week or month of content mapped out in front of you.
 Content calendars encourage you to post consistently and frequently and help to monitor your overall strategy.
 They also make planning and creating your content so much simpler, saving hours of time when it comes to procrastination, as well as speeding up the process of content ideation.

 Get acquainted with a community management tool

 It’s also a great idea to start using a community management tool to keep your social channels active.
 While community management tools can allow you to monitor and nurture your social media accounts in one space, they also provide useful insight and can help a business to identify potential customers.
 Manageflitter, for example, can find and follow people on Twitter on behalf of your account based on information such as their bio, tweets, or name.

 Check your performance